PlanktoScope/PlanktoScope/docs/expert_setup.md

 ### Nginx Setup

+To display the gallery, we need to setup an nginx webserver.

+Type in the following commands:
 ```
 sudo apt install nginx
 sudo rm /etc/nginx/sites-enabled/default
 sudo ln -s /home/pi/PlanktoScope/scripts/gallery/gallery.conf /etc/nginx/sites-enabled/gallery.conf
 sudo nginx -t && sudo systemctl reload nginx
 ```

+If you navigate to http://planktoscope.local:80, you should see the library opened.

 ### Install Node-RED